 Epithelial biology and disease

+Specialised epithelial cells constitute the dominant executors of tissue-specific physiological functions.
+In the kidney, our main organ of interest, there are a number of different epithelial cells organized in segments along the nephron, and we are particularly interested in the proximal tubules.
 Epithelial cells of the proximal tubules have a very active endolysosomal system, and this is because its main task is to reabsorb virtually all the proteins that are filtered by the glomerulus.
-For this, the apical brush borders are equipped with a dedicated protein uptake pathway, involving the multiligand receptors Megalin and Cubilin.
-Our recent research in Drosophila has introduced a novel mechanism for the control of apical protein uptake (Gleixner et al., 2014).
-Our findings propose that lysosomal mTOR signaling - a major nutrient sensing pathway that controls metabolic decisions from the lysosomal surface - regulates the expression of Megalin as well as the morphogenesis of the apical surface.
+For this, the apical brush borders are equipped with a dedicated protein uptake pathway, involving the multiligand receptors megalin and cubilin.
+Failure of this pathway results in low-molecular-weight proteinuria, which is a hallmark of proximal tubulopathies (e.g. cystinosis and Dent’s disease).
+Our recent research in Drosophila has introduced a novel mechanism for the control of apical protein uptake with strong implications for proximal tubular cells (Gleixner et al., 2014).
+Our findings propose that lysosomal mTOR signaling - a major nutrient sensing pathway that controls metabolic decisions from the lysosomal surface - regulates the expression of megalin as well as the morphogenesis of the apical surface.
 Therefore, we are studying how protein and lipid ligands from the tubular lumen can amplify a cycle of endocytosis and lysosome-to-nucleus signaling to satisfy the high metabolic needs of proximal tubular cells.
-We are also studying several proximal tubulopathies with downregulated receptor-mediated uptake (e.g. cystinosis, Dent’s disease, MODY1, Imerslund-Gräsbeck disease).
-Our main experimental model is the Drosophila nephrocyte that shares strong similarities with mammalian podocyte and proximal tubular cells.
-In addition, we are using mice and reprogrammed renal epithelial cells.

 Drosophila as a tool in human genetics

 The understanding of human genetic diseases has been greatly improved by novel techniques, such as next generation sequencing, allowing the complete genotyping of vast numbers of affected individuals and their relatives.
 Moreover, novel genome editing methods and reprogramming of patient-derived cells have enhanced the possibilities for functional follow-up studies.
 However, the evaluation of the pathogenicity of genetic variants remains a major bottleneck, because the human genome still lacks important functional gene information.
-An important goal of the lab is to employ the Drosophila model as an innovative toolkit for the rapid identification of novel genes for hereditary diseases, particularly in the area of kidney disease (Goncalves et al, 2018; Lovric, Goncalves et al, 2017).
+An important goal of the lab is to employ the Drosophila model as an innovative toolkit for the rapid identification of novel genes for hereditary diseases, particularly in the area of kidney disease.